krd-consulting/ncn-civi-zoom/README.md

 * CiviRules extension

 ## Installation

+A helper Youtube installation video can be found [here](https://youtu.be/6rta9V3J7yc)

 Follow the Setup guide below, the key steps are;

 * Create a connector in Zoom (JWT App)